makinacorpus/corpus-dockerregistry/doc/Hack.md

 ### Debugging your container, AKA live edit
 #### Method 1: Manual edit (recommended)
 The idea will have to find a "parent" image to test your changes on.<br/>
-In other words, you ll be mostly playing by hand the Dockerfile.<br/>
+In other words, you ll be mostly playing by hand the Dockerfile in your docker shell.<br/>
 This parent image can be either:
     - The image in the **FROM** Dockerfile statement (eg: makinacorpus/makina-states-ubuntu-vivid-stable)
     - An image produced by a previous build that you can stage you changes on (eg: mydevtag)